wersplat/proamrank-astro/proam-rankings/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The league tournament brackets feature is fully implemented and ready for use.
+The tournament brackets feature is fully implemented for both standalone tournaments and league-specific tournaments (open and playoff).
 The system is flexible enough to support various tournament formats and can be easily extended with additional features in the future.

+**Key Achievements:**
+- ✅ Reusable BracketDisplay component works for all tournament types
+- ✅ Tournament pages now have Brackets tab (before Information)
+- ✅ League pages have Brackets tab with Open/Playoff toggle
+- ✅ Automatic format detection (single/double elimination, Swiss, round robin)
+- ✅ Winner highlighting and champion display
+- ✅ Responsive design with mobile support
+- ✅ Comprehensive documentation

 **Status: ✅ Complete and Ready for Testing**